History of lesbianism: Third-wave feminism (1980s to 2000s)

 The Lesbian Avengers began in New York City in 1992 as "a direct action group focused on issues vital to lesbian survival and visibility."
 Dozens of other chapters quickly emerged worldwide, a few expanding their mission to include questions of gender, race, and class.
-Newsweek reporter Eloise Salholz, covering the 1993 March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation, believed the Lesbian Avengers were so popular because they were founded at a moment when lesbians were increasingly tired of working on issues, like AIDS and abortion, while their own problems went unsolved.
+Eloise Salholz, reporting on the 1993 March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation, suggested that the Lesbian Avengers were so popular because they were founded at a moment when lesbians were increasingly tired of working on issues, like AIDS and abortion, while their own problems went unsolved.
 Most importantly, lesbians were frustrated with invisibility in society at large, and invisibility and misogyny in the LGBT community.